datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 needing help.
 There is no shame in researching how to do something in R, and most people will find themselves looking up how to do the same things that they "should know how to do" over and over again.
-Here are some tips to make this process as helpful and efficent as possible.
+Here are some tips to make this process as helpful and efficient as possible.

 > "Never memorize something that you can look up"
 > - A. Einstein

 ## Finding help on Stackoverflow and Biostars

-Two of popular websites will be of great help with many R problems.
-For **general** **R questions**, [Stack Overflow](https://stackoverflow.com/), probably the most popular online community for developers.
+Two popular websites will be of great help with many R problems.
+For **general** **R questions**, [Stack Overflow](https://stackoverflow.com/) is probably the most popular online community for developers.
 If you start your question "How to do X in R" results from Stack Overflow are usually near the top of the list.
 For **bioinformatics specific questions**, [Biostars](https://www.biostars.org/) is